Skip to content

 parent::__construct();

-// creation of the [DAO] layer
+// creation of the [dao] layer

 $dao = new DaoImpotsWithTaxAdminDataInJsonFile(ROOT . "/" .
 TAXADMINDATA_FILENAME);

-// Create the [business] layer
+// creation of the [business] layer

-$this->business = new Business($dao);
+$this->métier = new Metier($dao);

 }